-The City of Santa Fe's Trails Engineering Division develops accessible urban trails through design and construction consultants.
+The City of Santa Fe's Trails Engineering Division develops accessible urban trails as well as bike lanes and sidewalks through design and construction consultants.
 The City's Parks Division develops paved and soft-surface trails within City parks, is directly responsible for maintenance of all urban trails, park trails, and trailheads throughout the City and at the Municipal Recreation Center, and oversees a "Trail Maintenance, Conservation, and Development" Professional Services Agreement with the Santa Fe Conservation Trust to develop, maintain, and promote natural-surface trails in City Open Space, with support of local trail volunteers.
 All of these activities take place with guidance and support from the City's Bicycle and Trails Advisory Committee (BTAC) as well as the Parks and Recreation Committee (PARC).